Editor's note: This film is no longer available online.

 It is the roughly two million illegal and unregistered firearms that pro-gun groups say are committing 99.9 percent of all crimes and are creating what anti-violence groups warn are the "spin-off effects" of a culture that "glamorises" guns.

-Indeed, on the streets of Tondo, Manila’s most dangerous slum, many children run around firing toy guns.
+On the streets of Tondo, Manila's most dangerous slum, many children run around firing toy guns.

 Norman Cabrera of the anti-gun lobby says in places like these, where people are gunned down every day in real-life shootings, the young learn early on, that “power resides not with police or the law, but in those who hold firearms”.

 "Their heroes are people with guns ... gang members, or criminals, and that only breeds more criminalisation."